shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-03-hacking-the-manifest.md

 # Conclusion

-Nice you made it, you scaffolded directory from the [CryptoPunk](https://www.larvalabs.com/cryptopunks) smart-contract.
-As is, it far to be enough, we need to
+Nice, you made it!
+You were able to add the correct information to the manifest to get the subgraph working from the [CryptoPunk](https://www.larvalabs.com/cryptopunks) smart contract.